naman-unthinkable/webhook-test/README.md

         .when('/employees/:id/show', {
             templateUrl:'templates/show.html',
             controller:'empController'
+        })
+		        .when('/employees/:id/delete', {
+            templateUrl:'templates/delete.html',
+            controller:'empController'
         });
 });

-Step 3:   Let’s add controller, In order to make our http requests to the server.
+Step 3:   Let’s add a controller, in order to make http requests to the server.
-	Declare the name of the controller, in our case we named it as ‘empController’ and inject the dependencies that will be required to bring some action in out html pages.
+▪	Declare the name of the controller, in our case we named it ‘empController’ and inject the dependencies that will be required to bring some action in our html pages.
-	The dependencies we use here are [$scope, $route, $routeParams, $http] . myApp.controller('empController',function($scope,$route,$routeParams,$http){
+▪	The dependencies we used here are [$scope, $route, $routeParams, $http] . myApp.controller('empController',function($scope,$route,$routeParams,$http){

-making a request to get all of the employees from server to list.
+Make a request to get all of the employees from server to list.
 $scope.getEmployees = function(){
         $http.get('/api/employees/').then(function(response){
             $scope.employees = response.data;
         });
     };

 Show employee:
 $scope.showEmployee = function(){